Right to Know Law

 Right to Know Law Policy

-(pdf) for the Parole Board, SOAB, OVA, and FETC, effective May 11, 2010, includes the relevant fee schedule.
+(pdf) for the Parole Board and SOAB, effective May 11, 2010, includes the relevant fee schedule.

 When a request is denied or deemed denied, whether in whole or in part, the requester may file an appeal with the Office of Open Records, where it will be assigned to an Appeals Officer.
 This appeal must be filed within 15 business days of the denial or deemed denied.
 The appeal must state the grounds upon which the requester asserts that the record is public and should address any grounds stated by the agency for delaying or denying the request.
 The appeal shall be sent to: